Saturday, December 25, 2021

 barely able to sneer

-from their eroded, chiselled pores.
+from eroded, chiselled pores.

 why is an extinct passenger pigeon

-perched over a child 153 years old?
+perched over a 153-year-old child?

-no breeze to soothe as i kneel at the next stone,
+no breeze to soothe as i kneel

 and peer at the final figment